-As Election Day drags into Election Week, the waiting is the hardest part.
+As Election Day drags into Election Week, the waiting is the hardest part

 Biden’s lead in the last remaining battlegrounds could be large enough to avert the painstaking examination of individual ballots that dominated TV screens that November.

-As the 2000 wait stretched into its fourth week, Washington Post TV critic Tom Shales wrote that it was “so horrible, so dreadful, so terrible, and yet you can’t look away.
-It’s the Florida Chain Saw Election.”
-A month into the count, a CNN poll found that 62 percent of Americans agreed that the whole mess had “gone on too long.”
+As the 2000 wait stretched into its fourth week, Washington Post TV critic Tom Shales wrote that it was “so horrible, so dreadful, so terrible, and yet you can’t look away. . . .
+It’s ‘The Florida Chain Saw Election.’ ” A month into the count, a CNN poll found that 62 percent of Americans agreed that the whole mess had “gone on too long.”

 Richard B. Cheney, who was waiting to become either vice president or nothing, told reporters in the midst of the wait that all he did was “sit around and watch television all day.”
 And then he had a heart attack, his fourth, a mild one.